A few recent changes in release strategies from the big players point to a possible change in how major TV shows are distributed to viewers.

 Younger audiences have a definite preference for bingeing, but there is research that points to the end result being the same in the long run for more general interest shows whatever approach is taken.
 Interest in all-at-once releases spikes and then tapers off, while a weekly release schedule can see interest build as a show goes on.
 Both level off after close to three months and the end result in terms of overall viewers and interest is largely the same.

 The key to the equation there is that one strategy can potentially leave you with more subscribers on board for a further month than another.
 Certainly it will be interesting to see if Disney+ keeps with the same episodic strategy with The Mandalorian when it rolls out internationally at the end of March or switches to either a binge or a hybrid model to test the waters of a different approach.
+[Update 24/03/20: with only two episodes available at launch, it seems it is sticking with the episodic strategy for now.]

 To binge or not to binge?
 That is the content provider’s strategic question.